U2, Gladys Knight, George Clooney among 2022 Kennedy Center honorees

 "I know a lot of people think you have movie star looks, but let's be honest: It takes a village to style a star into being People magazine's Sexiest Man Alive.
 I've been there.
 Those experts can transform anyone," Damon joked.

-At the State Dept. dinner Leon talked about calling up her ancestors when she creates.
+At the State Department dinner, León talked about calling up her ancestors when she creates.

 Six-time Grammy winner Amy Grant is the first Christian pop singer to receive a Kennedy Center Honor.
 CeCe and BeBe Winans, along with the Howard Gospel Choir, performed a medley of Grant's songs.